Gary Brito

-Gary M. Brito (born 1963 or 1964) is a United States Army general who serves as Commanding General, United States Army Training and Doctrine Command since September 8, 2022.
+Gary M. Brito (born 1963 or 1964) is a United States Army general who served as Commanding General, United States Army Training and Doctrine Command from September 2022 to September 2025.
 He served as Deputy Chief of Staff, G-1 of the United States Army from July 2020 to August 2022.
-He was also the first Cape Verdean American to command Fort Benning.
+He was also the first African American of Cape Verdean ethnicity to command Fort Benning.
+Further commands included the Joint Readiness Training Center and Fort Polk; the 120th Infantry Brigade, 1st Army; and 1st Battalion, 15th Infantry Regiment.

 Born and raised in Hyannis, Massachusetts, he was commissioned in 1987 from ROTC at the Pennsylvania State University.

 Brito earned a Bachelor of Science degree in Community Studies from the Pennsylvania State University.
 He later received a master's degree in Human Resource Management from Troy State University and another master's degree in Joint Strategy and Campaign Planning from the Joint Advanced Warfighting School.